Data-Driven Adjustment for Multiple Treatments: Insights from Existing Work

+We can learn from the data that $W \notind Y \,|\, Z$ and ${W \ind Y \,|\, Z,X}$, which implies $\{Z\}$ is an adjustment set relative to $(X,Y)$ by Theorem \ref{thm:r1-entner}.
 However, there are two adjustment sets Theorem \ref{thm:r1-entner} cannot find that we can find by building a graph from the data.
-To see this, let the PAG in Figure \ref{fig:ex-no-entner-b} represent all the in/dependencies we can learn from the data with the addition of our expert knowledge. \footnote{\cite{venkateswaran2024towards} refer to \ref{fig:ex-no-entner-b} as a \textit{restricted essential ancestral graph}.} Using graphical criteria from prior research (see Theorem \ref{thm:as-graphical-pags} in Supp. \ref{supp:prelims}), we can show $\emptyset$ and $\{W,Z\}$ are adjustment sets relative to $(X,Y)$. \end{example}
+To see this, let the PAG in Figure \ref{fig:ex-no-entner-b} represent all the in/dependencies we can learn from the data with the addition of our expert knowledge. \footnote{Venkateswaran and Perkovi\'c \cite{venkateswaran2024towards} refer to \ref{fig:ex-no-entner-b} as a \textit{restricted essential ancestral graph}.} Using graphical criteria from prior research (see Theorem \ref{thm:as-graphical-pags} in Supp. \ref{supp:prelims}), we can show $\emptyset$ and $\{W,Z\}$ are adjustment sets relative to $(X,Y)$. \end{example}